-INTERMETAL CAPACITORS
+NATIVE CAPACITORS

-The main disadvantage of MIM capacitors is the higher process complexity (i.e. typically 2 additional lithography and patterning steps) resulting in added cost during wafer manufacturing.
-Therefore alternative approaches making use of the native or 'parasitic' inter-metal capacitance between metal layers and metal lines in minimal design rules are getting more and more attractive, especially for advanced CMOS technologies beyond the 90nm node.
+The main disadvantage of MIM capacitors is the higher process complexity (i.e., typically two additional lithography and patterning steps) resulting in added cost during wafer manufacturing.
+Therefore alternative approaches making use of the native or "parasitic" inter-metal capacitance between metal lines in minimal design rules are more attractive, especially for advanced CMOS technologies beyond 90 nm.
 Capacitors consisting of interdigitated metal fingers and interlayer vias are stacked over several metal layers and can be designed and built in the ordinary interconnect scheme without any additional process steps.
-Depending on the number of metal layers used and the minimum design rules it is realistic to achieve capacitance densities between 2 - 4 fF/μm2 or even more.
-Today these 3D stacks of vertical parallel plate (VPP) capacitors, vertical natural capacitors (VNCAP) or metal-over-metal (MOM) capacitors are standard offerings in advanced CMOS platform technologies with Q-factors > 20 at GHz frequencies.
-The increasing capacitance densities of VPP or MOM capacitors due to the scaling of metal line width and metal spacing makes their use even more attractive in future technology nodes.
-The only open question remains, whether the porous low-κ dielectrics in between the minimum metal spacings are able to pass the leakage current and dielectric reliability targets of the capacitor structures.
+Depending on the number of metal layers used and the minimum design rules, it is realistic to achieve capacitance densities of 2-4 fF/ μ m2 or even more.
+Today 3D stacks of vertical parallel plate (VPP) capacitors, vertical natural capacitors (VNCAP) or metal-over-metal (MOM) capacitors are standard offerings in advanced CMOS platform technologies with Q-factors > 20 at GHz frequencies.
+The increasing capacitance densities of VPP or MOM capacitors, due to the scaling of metal line width and metal spacing, makes their use even more attractive for future technology nodes.
+The only open question is whether the porous low- κ dielectrics in between the minimum metal spacings are able to pass the leakage current and dielectric reliability targets of the capacitor structures.